 Back in the States, my husband and I welcomed our first child.
-Six months later I opened a retail store.
+Six months later, I opened a retail store.
 Writing and creating for my blog completely stopped.
 All the energy and time I could muster went into nurturing my two new beautiful babies: the human one and the business one.
-Instagram took center stage for my input and output (consumption and creation) since it was fast and easy and I could even do it while nursing my daughter (definitely not healthy for me in retrospect).
-I told myself “this is the new way to stay creatively engaged and fulfilled” while simultaneously whispering “I miss you” to my blog.
+Instagram took center stage for my input and output (consumption and creation) since it was fast and easy, and I could even do it while nursing my daughter (definitely not healthy for me, in retrospect).
+I told myself, “this is the new way to stay creatively engaged and fulfilled,” while whispering, “I miss you” to my blog.

-As I mentally prepared to transition from Port of Raleigh in early 2020 (the plan was to sell the business or find an operating partner; closing the store became the only option after the pandemic began) I wondered how I could continue to work within the creative/design/retail world without using Instagram…a lot or at all.
-I felt fatigued by the pressure to self-promote and I’d lost my appetite for the endless scroll, which had come to feel like a virtual and emotional crapshoot where The House always wins.
+As I mentally prepared to transition from Port of Raleigh in early 2020 (the plan was to sell the business or find an operating partner; closing the store became the only option after the pandemic began), I wondered how I could continue to work within the creative/design/retail world without using Instagram…a lot or at all.
+I felt fatigued by the pressure to self-promote, and I’d lost my appetite for the endless scroll, which had come to feel like a virtual and emotional crapshoot where The House always wins.
 Always.
-I wanted my time and attention back – it was time to be more intentional online, and off.
-The unfounded belief that Instagram was the only way (or at least the best way) to experience digital connectivity to people, stay in the know, and move froward with my work/business/career, needed to be dispelled.
+I wanted my time and attention back – it was time to be more intentional online and off.
+The unfounded belief that Instagram was the only way (or at least the best way) to experience digital connectivity with people, stay in the know, and move forward with my work/business/career, needed to be dispelled.

-Once the store closed (and my professional reason for using Instagram was over) I deleted the app from my phone cold-turkey.
-Months later I re-installed it for one single post that felt close to my heart.
+Once the store closed (and my professional reason for using Instagram was over), I deleted the app from my phone cold turkey.
+Months later, I re-installed it for one single post that felt close to my heart.
 Today the app sits in a silo three swipes away from my home screen and rarely sees any action.
-Boundaries have been drawn and headspace has expanded.
-I decided that if I’m going to use this tool, it will be for professional input and value-based output.
+Boundaries have been drawn, and headspace has expanded.
+I decided that if I’m going to use this tool, it would be for professional input and value-based output.
 And I must always step in with a plan.
 For example, I currently use the app or desktop version to view a company’s profile for research and client work as needed, but that’s about it.
-It’s not that I’m opposed to using it socially, it’s just that I need more out of it…especially after experiencing all of the positives that have come into my life by actively not participating.
+It’s not that I’m opposed to using it socially; it’s just that I need more out of it…especially after experiencing all the positives that have come into my life by actively not participating.
 Do I miss the casual social updates from people and businesses that Instagram facilitates?
 Miss isn’t the right word, but yes.
 But at the same time, I’m up for the challenge of catching up with people in other meaningful ways.
 For businesses, I know that I can connect with them elsewhere too.

-As someone who used the platform to grow their own small business, I understand (and am thankful for) how useful and beneficial Instagram can be.
-It’s an incredible tool in the connectivity toolbox so long as you’re creating value AND receiving value back.
+As someone who used the platform to grow their small business, I understand (and am thankful for) how useful and beneficial Instagram can be.
+It’s an incredible tool in the connectivity toolbox, so long as you’re creating value AND receiving value back.
 There are many people who thrive on constantly and consistently sharing themselves and their work through social media.
 I’m not one of them.
-It took years to realize that while I am social and I do enjoy sharing things digitally, the manner and pace with which Instagram works just wasn’t working for me anymore.
+It took years to realize that while I am social and enjoy sharing things digitally, the manner and pace with which Instagram works just wasn’t working for me anymore.
 I want more quiet.
 More slowness.
 More focus.
-I went down a similar road with abandoning Facebook five or six years ago and I’ve never looked back (early adopter of that too).
+I went down a similar road by abandoning Facebook five or six years ago, and I’ve never looked back (I was an early adopter of that too).
 By not consuming and creating frequent, quick, and casual updates, I’ve found that for me, there’s actually very little to miss and so much more to gain.

 This space helps answer the questions I started asking over a year ago about how I could operate and thrive professionally without relying on Instagram.
 And while social media and content publishing platforms are forever changing, I have re-connected with where I started years ago.
-This blog format feels just right (once again) for fulfilling a deep desire to create, share, stay connected and perhaps, even inspire some people along the way.
+This blog format feels just right (once again) for fulfilling a deep desire to create, share, stay connected, and perhaps, even inspire some people along the way.
 Yes, AM Notes is using a platform that someone else designed, but the use case is different and clearly defined.
-No longer concerned about algorithm and social media based behaviors, AM Notes makes it a joy to create for whomever finds it.
-Even better, for whomever chooses to receive it and spend time with it.
+No longer concerned about the algorithm and social media-based behaviors, AM Notes makes it a joy to create for whoever finds it.
+Even better, for whoever chooses to receive it and spend time with it.
 It’s not a bag of tricks…just a good ol’ website and newsletter.
 And ain’t that nice?!